|Home » ACP » CandS

 CandSClean and seal.

-CandS ('Clean and Seal') is an ACP contingency utility for Apple's shining 'macOS': it removes Apple's array of metadata extended attributes (XAs) that cling to everything you download (or otherwise come into contact with - today it's enough to merely open a file).
+CandS ('Clean and Seal') is a contingency utility: it removes Apple's array of metadata extended attributes (XAs) that cling to everything you download (or otherwise come into contact with - today it's enough to merely open a file).